ma-ha/rest-web-ui/html/modules/pong-security/README.md

 ## Handle Password Changes
 Optional _param_ `changePasswordURL` will show a change password link for authenticated users.
 This opens a modal dialog to change the password and sends data to the defined web service.

+## User Pages available after login
+Along with essential functions like _Logout_ or _Change Password_ you can define pages for the user to be available only for authenticated users.
+These pages linked along with _Logout_ and _Change Password_ with the user name in the GUI.

+Example

+    "modules" : [
+	     { "id": "Sec", "type": "pong-security",
+	       "param": {
+               ...
+               "userPages": {
+	            	"User Profile":"uaser/profile",
+	            	"Preferences":"user/setting",
+	            }
+	       }
+      },